 If you live in an older home and need to upgrade your wiring to keep up with modern lifestyle demands, an electrician can help with that too.
 Trainees may also be employed to perform electrical system repairs and installations under the guidance of a master electrician.
 If you have multiple jobs that need to be done, it's best to wait until you can get them all done at once.
 A licensed electrician can help you get the updated kitchen you've always wanted or make your home safer with new wiring.

 However, many electricians charge a higher fee for the first hour in order to avoid wasting time on small jobs every day.
 Additionally, they may charge a service fee for evaluating the work that needs to be done.
 Electricians can rewire a room, an entire house, or help with security systems and smart home additions.
 If you already know what needs to be done, many electricians will come out and provide an estimate for free.

-A Journeyman electrician has completed his apprenticeship and has taken and passed the Journeyman electrician exam.
-Whether you're replacing an old ceiling fan, installing a new light fixture, or need extra electrical outlets in your bedroom, you'll most likely want to hire an electrician for your project instead of doing the work yourself.
+Commercial electricians usually charge 10-30% more per hour than residential electricians due to larger projects and stricter building codes that require more knowledge and experience.
+If you're unsure what salary is appropriate for an electrician position, use Indeed's Salary Calculator for a personalized salary range based on your location, industry, and experience.
+A Journeyman electrician has completed their apprenticeship and passed the Journeyman electrician exam.
+Whether you're replacing an old ceiling fan, installing a new light fixture, or need extra electrical outlets in your bedroom, it's best to hire an electrician for the job instead of attempting it yourself.